Nitin2392/Analysis-of-Default-on-Credit-Card-Data/README.md

 # Analysis-of-Default-on-Credit-Card-Data

 In this data analysis exercise, our team has come up with a solution to address business intelligence questions that arose from the Credit Card Data set that we obtained from [Kaggle](http://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
 A relevant paper on the same data set is present [here](https://www.sciencedirect.com/science/article/pii/S0957417407006719).
 We have used IBM SPSS Modeller to achieve the same.
-The Output Analysis Images can be found [here].
+The Output Analysis streams and Images can be found in their respective folders.

 ## About the Dataset: